raghavsheoran/raghavsheoran/README.md

 - 👋 Hi, I’m @raghavsheoran
-- 👀 I’m interested in data science, ML and programming languages.
+- 👀 I’m interested in Software Development.
-- 💞️ I’m looking to collaborate on projects and assignment that come across me in future
+- 💞️ I’m looking to collaborate on projects and assignments that come across me in future

 <!---
 raghavsheoran/raghavsheoran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.